 For a long time I have found that writing is the best way for me to explore any topic.
 I think it is miraculous how it’s possible to discover what I think or feel about something through writing, even if my mind seems blank and I imagine beforehand that I have no opinion.
 Of course that doesn’t happen every time, but when it does, it is certainly worth the effort.
 I have kept journals for years, but I have only recently started writing about books again.
 I want this blog to be my own personal space to think about books and life in general.
 I find it a worthwhile experience to write down my thoughts, no matter how badly expressed, as it is a method of discovering what I think, describing my experiences, and keeping a record of what is important to me at different moments in my life.

 …and the rest

-I live in Oxford, which is a lovely city with many interesting events taking place all the time, not to mention all the beautiful streets and parks there are to wander round.
+I live in a lovely city with many interesting events taking place all the time, not to mention all the beautiful streets and parks there are to wander round.
 I have lived here for several years, but I grew up in Cheshire.
-Although I lived in London for a while after university, I found it too stressful living in a big city and I prefer the scale of Oxford.
+Although I lived in London for a while after university, I found it too stressful living in a big city.
 My favourite things to do here are cinema trips and long walks; I have an equal liking for the countryside, the sea (especially in Cornwall) and cities.

 Second only to books, I really enjoy live music.
 Some of my favourite bands and singers are Low, Trembling Bells, Low Anthem, Sharon Van Etten, Bonnie Prince Billy, Marissa Nadler, Bob Dylan, Bon Iver, the Incredible String Band, Fleet Foxes, Red House Painters, Nick Cave, Micah P. Hinson, Sparklehorse, Wildbirds and Peacedrums, Nick Drake, Leonard Cohen and Arcade Fire.